theobald-software/theobald-software.github.io/content/_en/xtract-is/requirements-and-installation/ssis-migration.md

 For more information about supported SSIS versions, their relation to different Visual Studio versions and how to upgrade to higher SSIS versions please check:<br>
 [List of the SSIS/VS Versions Supported by Xtract IS](https://kb.theobald-software.com/xtract-is/list-of-the-ssisvs-versions-supported-by-xtract-is)

-### Install the latest XtractISSetup.exe<br>
+### Install the latest version of Xtract IS<br>
-Please install the current Xtract IS version on the deployment environment (SSIS Server) using XtractISSetup.exe.
-In this case, the execution and installation of the current version on the development environment is also necessary (Visual Studio).
+Please install the latest version of Xtract IS on your SSIS Server and any development environment (Visual Studio/SSDT).